Human-assisted Robotic Policy Refinement via Action Preference Optimization: Experiments

 \subsection{Real-world Experiments}

 In this work, we conduct the challenging fine-grained robotic manipulation task ``Insert the square into the stick'' as shown in Figure~\ref{fig:real_world}(a), which requires the robot to grasp the square and precisely insert into the stick.
 To collect expert demonstrations, we utilize the spacemouse device to gather 100 high-quality trajectories at an action frequency of 20 \textit{Hz}.
 We fine-tune the OpenVLA model with the collected demonstration as the base model.
-Further, we deploy the base model to interact with environments and propose the real-time human-in-the-loop interventions to collect 20 interaction trajectories for subsequent preference alignment optimization.
-To fairly compare performance, all methods are evaluated under the same experimental setup, and we report the average success rate from 20 trials.
+Further, we deploy the base model to interact with environments and propose the real-time human-in-the-loop interventions to collect 20 interaction trajectories for subsequent action preference optimization.
+All methods are evaluated under the same experimental setup, and we report the average success rate from 20 trials.
+For a comprehensive evaluation in real-world scenarios, APO was also tested on the ``hang cup on the rack'' and ``put lemon on the plate'' tasks.

-To comprehensively evaluate our method, experiments are conducted not only under in-distribution but also across three distinct disruption settings as shown in Figure~\ref{fig:real_world}(b-e): (1) \textbf{Position Disruption:} We change the position distribution of the stick.
+To comprehensively evaluate APO, experiments are conducted not only under in-distribution but also across three distinct disruption settings as shown in Figure~\ref{fig:real_world}(b-e): (1) \textbf{Position Disruption:} We change the position distribution of the stick.
 (2) \textbf{Background Disruption:} We replace the tablecloth from white to brown.
 (3) \textbf{Texture Disruption:} We replace the black stick to the green one.

-As demonstrated in Table~\ref{tab:real_worlds}, our method demonstrated robust adaptability to these downstream disruption scenarios.
+As demonstrated in Table~\ref{tab:real_worlds}, APO demonstrated robust adaptability to these downstream disruption scenarios.
 The results empirically validate the method’s practical utility for real-world deployment in unstructured environments.
+We also adopt APO to fine-tune the $\pi_0$-FAST model in the real world scenario.
+The results in Table~\ref{tab:pifast_result} prove APO could achieve consistent performance gains over other methods.